mrtnzrm2/ELK/README.md

 ```
 4. Paste the repository in the cpp/process_hclust/src and cpp/la_arbre_a_merde/src.

-5. Install the C++ libraries in python by running:
+5. Install the C++ libraries in Python by running:

 ```
 pip3 install cpp/simquest